tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/fsm.md

 In the example above, the FSM is in LOW state.
 If the temperature is below 20, then there won't be any state transition which will keep the FSM in same LOW state.
 Change in temperature after that will re-evaluate the "LOW" state again and if the temperature is greater than or equal to 20 then current state will change to HIGH.
-In the example `temperature` is an @ref:[event variable](#event-variables) which enables the re-evaluation of current state on changes in temperature value.
+In the example `temperature` is an @ref:[event based variable](#event-based-variables) which enables re-evaluation of current state on changes in temperature value.

 ### Complete FSM